 10:00 Fall in love with art

-Transformed and extended thanks to a £15 million development project, start your day by discovering the vast selection of incredible artwork at the Whitworth Gallery.
-Its collection includes historic fine art by the likes of William Blake and Dante Gabriel Rossetti, contemporary art and sculpture, plus an internationally renowned textile collection of 20,000 pieces dating from the 3rd century to the present.
+Transformed and extended thanks to a £15 million development project, start your day by discovering the vast selection of incredible artwork at the The Whitworth.
+Its collection includes historic fine art by the likes of William Blake and Dante Gabriel Rossetti, contemporary art and sculpture, plus an internationally renowned textile collection of 20,000 pieces dating from the third century to the present.

 13:00 Treat yourself to a gourmet lunch

-14:00 Source some Northern style, art, craft and culture
+14:00 Source some Northern style, arts and crafts

 For the city's best independent shopping, head to the Northern Quarter.
-This once rundown area of Manchester city centre is now known for its hip stores, cafés, bars and creative spaces, offering a distinct alternative to the big brands found in the city's mammoth shopping malls like Manchester Arndale and intu Trafford Centre.
+This once rundown area of Manchester city centre is now known for its hip stores, cafés and creative spaces, offering a distinct alternative to the big brands found in the city's mammoth shopping malls like Manchester Arndale and intu Trafford Centre.
 A not-for-profit social enterprise, Manchester Craft & Design Centre is home to over 30 designer-makers who sell their handmade work direct from their studios.
 There's also an on-site café selling homemade soups, toasties, cakes and more.
 Fig + Sparrow is an arty lifestyle store and coffee bar - many of the artworks for sale here are sourced from resident artists of Islington Mill, another of the city's creative hubs.
-Other independent shops to check out include menswear retailer Oi Polloi, chocolate boutique Bon Bon, and beer specialists Beermoth.
+Other independent shops to check out include menswear retailer Oi Polloi and beer specialists Beermoth.

 15:30 Take an independent, international beverage break